MaximilianHeidenreich/JNet/README.md

 I just needed a basic networking library that supports packet sending and handling of response packets (see callbacks).
 Also, I did not want a super complicated API but something that is intuitive and easy to use.
 Because I found nothing, I created this library.

+*Please note that this library is pretty opinionated!
+If you want something that is highly customizable, you'll have to use something else.*

 ### Features